Employee of an Employer That Does Not Have an Establishment in Québec

 - your contribution to the health services fund;

-You must also include the salary and wages in your total payroll used to calculate your health services fund contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+You must also include the salary and wages in your total payroll used to calculate your health services fund contribution rate and your participation in workforce skills development.

 If you can show that you did not use the services of such an employee in order to reduce your employer QPIP premiums, your employer contributions to the health services fund and the WSDRF, and your contribution related to labour standards, you do not have to make source deductions or contributions on the employee's salary or wages.